ml4wifi-devs/mapc-optimal/README.md

 - **Two optimization criteria**: Find the optimal solution for two optimization criteria: maximizing the sum of the throughput of all nodes in the network and maximizing the minimum throughput of all nodes in the network.
 - **Modulation and coding scheme (MCS) selection**: Select the optimal MCS for each transmission.
-- **Transmission power selection**: Set the appropriate transmit power to maximize network performance.
+- **Transmission power selection**: Set the appropriate transmission power to maximize network performance.
 - **Versatile network configuration**: Define network settings by specifying network nodes, available MCSs, and transmission power levels.